Skip to main content

 Collateral (Locked) Asset and Amount

 The collateral asset defines what you lock (as a borrower) or accept as collateral (as a lender).
-Collateral can be any Solana asset (verified tokens on Jupiter).
+Collateral can be any Solana asset (verified tokens on Jupiter, RWAs such as xStocks).
 When choosing collateral, consider:

-• Liquidity of the asset (can the lender sell it easily at maturity?)
+• Liquidity of the asset (can the lender sell it easily if they receive it?)

 • Volatility over the 3-day loan duration

-• Comfort holding the asset at maturity (relevant for lenders)
+• Comfort holding the asset (relevant for lenders who may receive it)

 Collateral value is not monitored during the loan.
 The value at maturity may be significantly different from the value at loan creation.